mitchwagner/mixpy/README.md

-# MIX Simulator
+# MIXpy
 MIX is a hypothetical computer described by Donald Knuth for instructive use in The Art of Computer Programming.
-This software provides a simulator for MIX, written in Python 3, as well as an assembler for the MIX Assembly Language (MIXAL).
+MIXpy (pronounced mix-pea) provides a simulator for MIX, as well as an assembler for the MIX Assembly Language (MIXAL).
+MIXpy is written in Python 3, and is available through PyPI as "mixpy".

+## MIX Simulator
+MIXpy realizes the MIX architecture as interactive Python objects.

-## Development Plan
+### Development Plan

 MIX is an instruction set architecture; Knuth does not express a canonical microarchitecture for its implementation.
 As such, the scope